Understanding the Regulations of Digital Marketing for the Healthcare Industry in Canada and the USA

 - The loss or unauthorized use or disclosure of PHI follows a pattern of similar losses or unauthorized data use.

 The HIC is required to give notice to a regulated health professional, governing body, or college related to the loss or unauthorized use or disclosure of PHI.

 Under HIPAA, medical practices, dentists, pharmaceuticals, med spas, and all other medical entities must report breaches of unsecured PHI.
 However, the breach notification obligations differ based on whether the breach affects more or fewer than 500 individuals.

-When a breach of unsecured PHI affects 500 or more individuals, it is meaningful.
-It must be reported within 60 days of its discovery to
+It is considered meaningful when a breach of unsecured PHI affects 500 or more individuals.
+It must be reported within 60 days of its discovery to:

 - The Secretary of Health and Human Services